 Hybrid-electric ground demonstrator (HeBo)

-The test rig is based on a twin-shaft helicopter gas turbine (Rolls-Royce M250-C20B) with 300 kW shaft power.
-This was coupled with a generator-converter unit and modified to form a high-power density generator set.
-This enables the test bench to generate high-voltage DC voltage directly.
-The modular design of the engine also makes the entire system highly variable with regard to the integration and testing of new circuit components.
+The test bench is based on a twin-shaft helicopter gas turbine (Rolls-Royce M250-C20B) with a shaft power of 313 kW.
+The modular design of the engine makes the entire system highly adaptable in terms of integration and investigation of new propulsion concepts and cycle components.

 Technical facts about the HeBo test stand: